MacGyver (1985 TV series): Mobile game

 A 3D puzzle game based on the TV series titled MacGyver: Deadly Descent was released on iOS and Android.

 MacGyver and the New Citan

 Anderson reprised his role as MacGyver in September 2012 in a new series of short films, created by Mercedes-Benz for the launch of their new MPV Citan in Europe.

 Comic book

 The comic book was very well received around the world with the first issue selling out within the first two weeks and received mostly favorable reviews through major comic book sites.
 However, the series' lead author, Tony Lee, confirmed in September 2014 that the series in total did not sell well enough to warrant a second series.

-Audiobook
+Novel series

-Macgyver: Meltdown is an audiobook on Audible.
-Published 8-8-2022 the audio is 12 hours and 36 minutes, and involves Macgyver trying to find a billionaire thief who has skills similar to Macgyver's own.
+In 2022, series creator Lee David Zlotoff and author Eric Kelley collaborated on the first novel based on the series, MacGyver: Meltdown.
+The novel and its followup, 2024's MacGyver: Seismic Shift, are continuations of the television series and see MacGyver once again working for the United States government.